Did you know?

 Did you know Elections Canada's responsibilities go beyond what you see when you go to vote?

-As the agency turns 100, here are 10 lesser-known facts about Elections Canada and its work.
+Here are 10 lesser-known facts about Elections Canada and its work.

 - Elections Canada is the longest-standing independent electoral commission in the world.
 Before it was created in 1920, Canada's federal elections were run by government officials.